An interview with Ynot’s Jay Kopita

 4. In your opinion, what kind of challenges does Sex-Tech face, inside and outside the industry?

 Staying on the cutting edge and maintaining relevance is always a struggle when it comes to innovation.
-Plus you have to deal with constant changing trends, consumer habits, and perceptions.
-Then there is always the ever present threat of regulation, perceived obscenity, and bad business practices by a few that can affect the majority.
+Plus you have to deal with constantly changing trends, consumer habits, and perceptions.
+Then there is always the ever-present threat of regulation, perceived obscenity, and bad business practices by a few that can affect the majority.

 5. How does Sex-Tech benefit sexual health and personal development?

 I’m no expert on either, but it seems to me that having a sexual outlet where no one gets hurt is always a good thing?
 Repression is never a good thing.
 Neither is non-consent.

 6. How does Sex-Tech affect the world outside the bedroom?